cnpem-iot/webdis-azure-ad/README.md

 # About

+This is a basic fork of Webdis that utilizes Azure Active Directory for authentication.

 A very simple web server providing an HTTP interface to Redis.
 It uses [hiredis](https://github.com/antirez/hiredis), [jansson](https://github.com/akheron/jansson), [libevent](https://monkey.org/~provos/libevent/), and [http-parser](https://github.com/ry/http-parser/).

 Webdis depends on libevent-dev.
 You can install it on Ubuntu by typing `sudo apt-get install libevent-dev` or on macOS by typing `brew install libevent`.